Kōki Ōzora: Political career

 In October 2024, Ōzora ran in the 2024 Japanese general election in Tokyo's 15th district, as a member of the Liberal Democratic Party. Ōzora, who had previously worked with the LDP-led governments of Yoshihide Suga and Fumio Kishida in his anti-loneliness efforts, announced his candidacy in September.
-He was joined on the campaign trail by Shinjiro Koizumi, who had come in third place in the LDP leadership election and had since been made Chair of the party's Election Strategy Committee.
+He was joined on the campaign trail by Shinjiro Koizumi, who had come in third place in the LDP leadership election and had since been made chair of the party's Election Strategy Committee.
 He was also supported by Akie Abe, the widow of former Prime Minister Shinzo Abe, as well as LDP President and Prime Minister Shigeru Ishiba.

 Ōzora lost in the single-seat constituency, coming in third place (the winner was Natsumi Sakai).
 However, Ōzora was also running in the proportional representation block for Tokyo.
 As the LDP won 23.6% of the vote in Tokyo, Ōzora was one of 5 LDP candidates who won a seat in the Diet from Tokyo.
 At the age of 25, Ōzora became the youngest member of the Diet.
 The Sankei Shimbun erroneously reported that Ōzora was the youngest member in the history of the House of Representatives (the title actually belonged to Yoko Hara, who was 25 years and 4 months old when she was elected in 2000).
 The article was later revised.
 He took office on 11 November 2024.

 In 2025 he was made Secretary-General of the LDP's Project Team for Lowering the Candidate Age.

 Ōzora was implicated in the gift certificate scandal, in which Prime Minister Shigeru Ishiba gave newly elected LDP MPs gift certificates at a dinner in March 2025.
 He stated that he immediately returned the gift certificate, worth about ¥100,000, to Ishiba's office.

 He toured his local constituency with newly appointed Agriculture Minister Shinjiro Koizumi in May 2025.

 During the 2025 Upper House election, Ōzora campaigned for Keizo Takemi, the oldest member of the House of Councilors.
 Takemi would ultimately lose his seat as a member for the Tokyo at-large district.
-The LDP lost it's majority in the Upper House for the first time since 2007, leading to calls for Ishiba to resign as LDP President and Prime Minister.
+The LDP lost its majority in the Upper House for the first time since 2007, leading to calls for Ishiba to resign as LDP President and Prime Minister.
 Ozora called for further reforms within the party, arguing that if young people did not feel adequate representation in the party that the party "won't change no matter who is at the top."